-1. Display the previous day's 48 hour 700 mb relative humidity forecast from the 12:00 UTC GFS model run in green over the current Meteosat image.
+- 1. Display the previous day's 48 hour 700 mb relative humidity forecast from the 12:00 UTC GFS model run in green over the current GOES-East image. - Select: Display/Grid

-Select: Display/Grid Select: Dataset/RTGRIDS/GFS-GLME
+Select: Dataset/RTGRIDS/GFS

-If the RTGRIDS/GFS-GLME dataset contains too many grids to sort, a day and time modification box will pop up for you to narrow the search and try again.
+If the RTGRIDS/GFS dataset contains too many grids to sort, a day and time modification box will pop up for you to narrow the search and try again.

-Enter:yesterday's Julian daySelect:Time/12Click:OKSelect:Parameter/RHSelect:Level/700 MBClick:the 48 hour forecast (third from the bottom)Click:the Options tabSelect:Contour Color/GreenClick:Load Grid(s)
+Enter: yesterday's Julian day - if needed in modification box or in Date field

+- Select: Time/12 if needed in modification box

+- Click: OK if needed in modification box

+- Select: Parameter/RH

+- Select: Level/700 MB

+- Click: the 48 hour forecast (Fhour = 048)

+- Click: the Options tab

+- Select: Contour Color/Green

+- Click: Load Grid(s)

-2. Load the same data from the ECM model run in a different color and compare the results between the two models.
+- 2. Load the same or similar data from the NAM model run in a different color and compare the results between the two models.
+Select: Contour Color/a different color of your choice

+- Click: the Data tab

+- Select: Dataset/RTGRIDS/NAM

+- Select: Parameter/RH

+- Select: Level/700 MB

+- Select: Date/vesterday

-Select:Contour Color/a different color of your choiceClick:the Data tabSelect:Dataset/RTGRIDS/ECM-GLMESelect:Parameter/RHSelect:Level/700 MBSelect:Date/yesterdaySelect:the 12:00 UTC 48 hour forecastClick:Load and Dismiss
+- Select: the 12:00 UTC 48 hour forecast

+- Click: Load and Dismiss